smecsia/gawain/README.md

 // feeding up the queues with events
 ['Ivanov', 'Petrov', 'Sidorov'].each { gawain.to('male', it) }
 ['Ivanova', 'Petrova'].each { gawain.to('female', it) }

-// when processing is completed
+// when processing is completed the following line will print
-// this will print "Mr. Petrov, Mr. Sidorov, Mrs. Ivanova, Mrs. Petrova" println(gawain.repo('people').keys())
+// "Mr. Petrov, Mr. Sidorov, Mrs. Ivanova, Mrs. Petrova" println(gawain.repo('people').keys())
 ```

+### Cluster

+Gawain's main purpose is to handle processing and aggregation jobs, to process the queues of messages and then to store aggregation results
+into database.
+All the operations can be performed in parallel on different nodes of the cluster.
+Usually all cluster nodes are euqal.
+There is no "Master" node for processing and aggregation.
+The exception is the distributed scheduler that can be performed on master node only.
+Besides that, nodes may be configured differently (for example, they can have different count of queue consumers, depending on the resources (e.g. CPU/Memory)).
+All nodes may be (or not) connected to a single instance of message queue broker (e.g. ActiveMQ) or to a single data storage (e.g. MongoDB/Relational database).

 ### Routing